The Criminology Prize to Daniel S. Nagin & Joan Petersilia

-Nagin’s reviews of evidence for the zero-to-negative effects of prison on those sent to prison helped support the first decline in four decades in the world’s highest incarceration rate, providing a clear rationale to invest more in policing than in imprisonment.
+Nagin’s reviews of evidence for the zero-to-negative effects of prison on those serving custodial sentences helped support the first decline in four decades in the world’s highest incarceration rate, providing a clear rationale to invest more in policing than in imprisonment.

 Daniel S. Nagin

 Daniel S. Nagin is the Teresa and H. John Heinz III University Professor of Public Policy and Statistics at Carnegie Mellon University.
 A leading theorist of the deterrent effects of criminal sanctions, he led the development of evidence showing that imprisoning offenders generally fails to reduce repeat offending, and more often may increase crime rates, relative to community corrections options.

 Joan Petersilia is the Adelbert H. Sweet Professor of Law at Stanford University.
 She has spent 30 years studying the performance of criminal justice agencies and has played a key role in affecting sentencing and corrections reforms in California.
 As an “embedded criminologist” in the office of the Governor of California, she helped craft the state’s policies in response to a case in which the US Supreme Court ordered the release of over 40,000 prisoners.

 Her work has helped to unify the policy analysis of sentencing, imprisonment, parole and re-imprisonment, connecting these issues to use imprisonment as little as possible despite decades of mandatory sentencing laws.

 The award ceremony will take place on June 10, 2014, in Stockholm City Hall.
 The ceremony will be followed by a gala dinner.
 Read more about the ceremony.